lhartley870/battleship-wars/README.md

 ### Content

 * The inventor of the original battleships pen and paper game.
-* This [Code Institute sample README file](https://github.com/Code-Institute-Solutions/SampleREADME) was used for guidance in preparing this README file and for the Deployment section as well as the Code Institute sample 'Ultimate Battleships' README file.
+* This [Code Institute sample README file](https://github.com/Code-Institute-Solutions/SampleREADME) was used for guidance in preparing this README file and for the Deployment section as well as the Code Institute sample 'Ultimate Battleships' README file, this [GitHub Docs guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and this [GitHub Guide](https://guides.github.com/activities/forking/).

 ### Acknowledgments